RBI increases market trading hours: Details here

-The Reserve Bank of India (RBI) on Monday announced that it has amended the market trading hours in view of easing COVID-19 situation in the country to their pre-pandemic timing.
+The Reserve Bank of India (RBI) on Monday announced that it has amended the market trading hours regulated by the central bank in view of easing COVID-19 situation in the country to their pre-pandemic timing.

 The central bank stated, "With the substantial easing of restrictions on movement of people and functioning of offices, it has now been decided to restore the opening time for regulated financial markets to their pre-pandemic timing of 9:00 a.m."